 As we were leaving the premises of the UNESCO Heritage Site of Gangaikondacholapuram temple, I witnessed flocks of birds(pigeons) circumambulating (flying) around the vimana in a clockwise direction, exactly three times, as if in a trance and meditation and then occupying their homes nestled between the innumerable stucco work on the vimana!

-The Brihadeeswara temple at Gangaikondacholapuram is open every day from 6:00 a.m to 12:00 a.m and again from 4:00 p.m to 8:00 p.m.
+The Brihadeeswarar Temple at Gangaikondacholapuram is open throughout the week from 6:00 a.m to 12:00 a.m and again from 4:00 p.m to 8:00 p.m.
 There is no entry fee.

 Best Season to Visit Gangaikondacholapuram